-Zimbabwe's Mnangagwa returns to serve as next leader
+Mnangagwa returns to lead Zimbabwe into 'new democracy'

 "Therefore we have to work towards conditions for free and fair elections.
 The Zimbabwean people still have to choose a president by themselves."

 Mnangagwa had previously said that he wouldn't return to Zimbabwe until his safety was guaranteed.
-Sources told CNN that Mnangagwa was instrumental in plans to dethrone Mugabe.

 He was widely tipped to take over for Mugabe in the event of the president's resignation or death, but his dismissal confirmed suspicions that Mugabe was clearing the way for his wife, Grace Mugabe, to succeed him.